scorpiodiagrams/fdg/wiki/chapter003.md

 &= \sum_i \partial_i (\mathsf{f} \circ \chi^{-1}) (\chi(\mathsf{m})) b^i_{\chi, \mathsf{v}}(\chi (\mathsf{m})).
 \end{align}
 \end{equation}$$
 In equation (3.4), the quantity $\mathsf{f} \circ$ is the coordinate representation of the manifold function $\mathsf{f}$.
-We take its derivative, and weight the components of the derivative with the coordinate components
-$b_{\chi, \mathsf{v}}$ of the vector field that specify its direction and magnitude.
+We take its derivative, and weight the components of the derivative with the coordinate components $b_{\chi, \mathsf{v}}$ of the vector field that specify its direction and magnitude.
 Since this product is a function of coordinates we use $\chi$ to extract the coordinates from the manifold point m.
 In equation (3.5), the composition of the product with the coordinate chart $\chi$ is replaced by function evaluation.
-In equation (3.6) the tuple multiplication is expressed explicitly as a sum of products of corresponding com- ponents.
+In equation (3.6) the tuple multiplication is expressed explicitly as a sum of products of corresponding components.
 So the application of the vector is a linear combination of the partial derivatives of $\mathsf{f}$ in the coordinate directions weighted by the vector components.
 This computes the rate of change of $\mathsf{f}$ in the direction specified by the vector.

 Equations (3.3) and (3.5) are consistent: